-A consultative salesperson is one that asks questions to uncover the needs of their prospect so they can suggest the best solution.
+A consultative salesperson asks questions to uncover their prospect’s needs so they can suggest the best solution.

 Consultative Selling Approach In Action

-After listening to him some more I realised how right he was and switched to the camera he suggested which was the same price as the one I was about to purchase.
+After listening to him more, I realised how right he was and switched to the camera he suggested, which was the same price as the one I was about to purchase.

 If I had bought the original camcorder, there’s a very good chance I would have been frustrated and unhappy with the results and returned it the next day.